Boson-fermion correspondence for Hall-Littlewood polynomials revisited: Generalized fermions and Hall-Littlewood symmetric functions.

-Let $\lambda$ be a partition of length at most $n$.
+Let $\lambda$ be a partition of length at most $n$, let $t$ be a parameter.
 Hall-Littlewood polynomials are defined by

-where $m(i)$ is the number of parts of the partition $\lambda$ that are equal to $i$, and $S_n$ is the symmetric group of $n$ letters (Chapter III.2, \cite{Md}).
+where $m(i)$ is the number of parts of the partition $\lambda$ that are equal to $i$, and $S_n$ is the symmetric group of $n$ letters \cite{Md}.
+Labeled by partitions Hall-Littlewood polynomials form a linear basis of the deformed ring $\Lambda[t]$ of symmetric polynomials with coefficients in $\bC[t]$.

-In this section we construct vertex operators presentation of Hall-Littlewood polynomials from vertex operators of Schur symmetric functions.
-This approach and application of Proposition \ref{comut1} simplifies the proofs of \cite{Jing1, Jing2} and gives new insight into the original results of these papers.
+In this section we show that vertex operators presentation of Hall-Littlewood polynomials $P_\lambda$ is obtained from vertex operators presentation of Schur symmetric functions $s_\lambda$ by a simple twist of the fields of charged free fermions by multiplication by $E(-u/t)$ or $H(u/t)$.
+This approach significantly simplifies the technical proofs of \cite{Jing1}, \cite{Jing2} and provides new insight into the original results of these papers.